What Lies Ahead for Hiring and the Labor Market in 2025

 Dec 12, 2024

-The economic landscape has evolved considerably over the past four years.
+The economic landscape has evolved considerably over the past several years.
 Throughout 2021 and 2022, demand for talent was strong; and businesses added 14 million new hires in just a 12-month period.
-This year we’ve seen closer to 2.5 million new hires, which is more in line with normal levels.
-This drop may feel like a downturn, but it’s simply a move toward sustainable growth.
+This year we’ve seen closer to 2.5 million new hires, which is more in line with historical levels.

-One trend shaping the landscape is pay transparency.
-About one-third of U.S. workers live in areas where pay transparency laws are in place, and many companies are adopting this model ahead of regulation.
+One trend shaping the landscape for U.S. businesses is pay transparency.
+About one-third of U.S. workers live in areas where pay transparency laws are in place, and many companies are adopting this model to stay ahead of regulation and to meet expectations of employees and job candidates.

 Generational Shifts and Workplace Expectations

-The rise of younger generations in the workforce brings new expectations around workplace culture and communication.
+The rise of younger generations in the workforce has also shifted expectations around workplace culture and communication.
 In particular, Gen Z is pushing for more openness, from mental health to salary discussions.

 To get more depth and insight into these hiring conditions, subscribe to LaborIQ’s newsletter.
 LaborIQ Insights empowers HR teams to make informed decisions, whether it's setting realistic hiring targets or building transparent compensation structures.